TetroVolt/DIP-Project/README.md

 This software requires OpenCV2, TKinter, and Numpy to function properly.
 Please see the relevant sites for installation instructions.

+You will need to be running Python 3.6 or later.

 **Runnning:**
 To run, simply call start main.